Kosher prosciutto and goose salami

 - First of all, use a very sharp knife to carve out the legs.
 Find the soft and fatty spot in each thigh where the leg connects to the body and start cutting around the leg from there; move on to cutting into the tendon, so that the leg can pull away easily.

 - At this point, decide if you want your prosciutto on the bone or not; if not, separate the meat from the bone and set the bones aside.
-In any case, keep the skin attached to the legs: you can make prosciutto using just the meat, but the skin adds to its flavour.
+In any case, keep the skin attached to the legs: you can make prosciutto using just the meat, but the skin adds to its flavor.

 - Next, cut the goose along the breastbone in the middle to separate the breast meat from the body.